-This post was originally published as a paywalled article on Rational Reflections on April 26, 2022.
-On August 6, 2022, Berkshire Hathaway disclosed that Greg Abel’s 1% stake in Berkshire Hathaway Energy was purchased by the company for $870 million in June 2022.
-I decided to unlock the post on Rational Reflections as well as republish it on The Rational Walk.
-If you find this content worthwhile, please consider becoming a paid subscriber of Rational Reflections to receive future articles as soon as they are published.
+Note to Readers: This post was originally published on April 26, 2022.
+On August 6, 2022, Berkshire Hathaway disclosed that Greg Abel’s 1% stake in BHE was purchased by the company for $870 million in June 2022.

 Sometimes the most certain investment you can make is to increase your ownership in a business that you already own and have followed for many years.
 This is straight forward enough when we are dealing with publicly traded stocks, but it is also quite common to buy out business partners in privately held companies.
 However, entering into a transaction with someone you have been partners with for decades raises some challenges that do not exist when buying stock in the open market.

 Many Berkshire Hathaway shareholders do not realize that the company only owns 91.1% of Berkshire Hathaway Energy (BHE).
 Berkshire Hathaway’s partners in BHE are Greg Abel, Berkshire’s Vice Chairman of non-insurance operations and the estate of the late Walter Scott Jr., a former member of Berkshire’s Board of Directors.
 Mr. Abel owns 1% of BHE and Mr. Scott’s estate owns a 7.9% interest.1